bebasid/bebasid/dev/readme/USAGE.en.md

 After that, tap "+" and then find the bebasid-magisk.zip module.

-Tap "Reboot" to start implementing that module.
+Tap "Reboot" to start implementing the module.

 ### Non-Root